kishansutariya23/Testing/Manual-testing.md

 ----
 tester verify the error message while performing incorrect action on the application

-    -->error message should be readable
+- error message should be readable
-    -->user understandable/simple language
+- user understandable/simple language

+,

-    ex:- when user give username and password incorrect:-incorrect data
+    ex:- when user give username and password

+            incorrect:-incorrect data
             correct  :-invalid username